 Historically-based clay work for all your decorated feast gear needs, from Norse tumblers to Italian plates.
 Gorgeous!

 A variety of medieval garb patterns.
 Packages can be bought with patterns for complete period outfits, as well as for single items such as doublets.

 Historical fabric retailer who often comes out to Pennsic.
 You can even have them custom-weave a silk pattern.

 SCA merchant selling a few 100% linen clothes, metal-look cast rubber pommels and cross-guards for SCA rattan swords, and a lot of cast pewter items including buckles, buttons, and pilgrim badges.

 This Etsy retailer has a lot of woven and jacquard trim, including Celtic knotwork.

 Zen Warrior Armory

-Weapons, fencing armor, and fencing protection equipment for both heavy and light weapon fighters.
-All equipment is generally SCA legal, but make sure to check with a marshall due to differing kingdom rules.
+Weapons, fencing armour, and fencing protection equipment for both heavy and light weapon fighters.
+All equipment is generally SCA legal, but make sure to check with a marshal due to differing kingdom rules.